-Detail of Rock Mechanics Research Group
+Detail of Rock Mechanics Research

 １）Advanced research on physical property of core sample

-⇒The group is currently focusing on the studies of coseismic frictional behavior of a fault, measurements of various physical properties such as permeability, porosity and thermal conductivity at high-pressure and high-temperature conditions, estimations of three-dimensional in-situ stress, as well as cutting-edge geo-chemical analyses of natural and experimental fault rocks.
+⇒We are currently focusing on the studies of coseismic frictional behavior of a fault, measurements of various physical properties such as permeability, porosity and thermal conductivity at high-pressure and high-temperature conditions, estimations of three-dimensional in-situ stress, as well as cutting-edge geo-chemical analyses of natural and experimental fault rocks.

 ２）Development of advanced apparatus for physical-property measurements